sumandeb003/GraphGPS4HT/README.md

 Here, the index-based access to the individual samples in the dataset is provided by the `__getitem__` function.

 **As seen, the `Dataset` retrieves our dataset’s features and labels, one sample at a time.
-But, while training a model, we typically want to pass samples in mini-batches, reshuffle the data to form new mini-batches after every epoch (to reduce model overfitting), and use Python’s multiprocessing to speed up data retrieval. `DataLoader` is an iterable that abstracts this complexity for us through a simple API.**
+But, while training a model, we typically want to pass samples in mini-batches, reshuffle the data to form new mini-batches after every epoch (to reduce model overfitting), and use Python’s multiprocessing to speed up data retrieval. `DataLoader` is an iterable that abstracts all these complexities for us through a simple API.**

+So, function of the D

 ```
 from torch.utils.data import DataLoader